aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/pipelines/docs/pipeline-types.md

 ## Introduction

-There are 3 different types of data transformation pipelines supported in SIF `('data', 'activities', 'impacts')`.
+There are 4 different types of data transformation pipelines supported in SIF `('data', 'activities', 'impacts' and 'referenceDatasets')`.

 - Activities type pipeline
 > An `activities` pipeline ingests incoming time-series business activities, and calculates emission factors as configured for the pipeline.
 It also supports pipeline aggregations, and metrics.